alfredodiaz53/big-bang/docs/guides/using-bigbang/values-guide.md

 # Values Guide

 Big Bang uses [Helm](https://helm.sh/) to set configuration values.
 Therefore, understanding how Helm works is essential for understanding Big Bang.
 Helm is essentially a template rendering engine that defines template files in which variables are used as placeholders for values.
 It then interpolates these values into the template and outputs the rendered template file .
-For Kubernetes, this will be a YAML files.
+For Kubernetes, this will be a YAML file.

 For reference, Helm is similar in function to Jinja for Ansible and ERB templates for Puppet and Chef.